Cruise ship: From luxury ocean liners to "megaship" cruising

 Queen Mary 2 was for a time the largest passenger ship before being surpassed by Royal Caribbean International's Freedom-class vessels in 2006.
 The Freedom-class ships were in turn overtaken by RCI's own Oasis-class vessels which entered service in 2009 and 2010.
 A distinctive feature of the Oasis-class ships is the split, atrium structure, made possible by the hull's extraordinary width, with the 6-deck high Central Park and Boardwalk outdoor areas running down the middle of the ship and verandas on all decks.

-In two short decades (1988–2009), the largest class cruise ships have grown a third longer (268 to 364.75 m), almost doubled their widths (32.2 to 65.7 m), doubled the total passengers (2,744 to 5,400), and tripled in volume (73,000 to 225,000 GT).
+In two short decades (1988–2009), the largest class cruise ships have grown a third longer (268 to 364.75 m), doubled their widths (32.2 to 65.7 m), nearly tripled the total passenger count (2,744 to 7,600), and more than tripled in volume (73,000 to 248,000 GT).
 Also, the "megaships" went from a single deck with verandas to all decks with verandas.

+As of November 2022 there were 302 cruise ships operating worldwide, with a combined capacity of 664,602 passengers.
+Cruising has become a major part of the tourism industry, with an estimated market of $29.4 billion per year, and over 19 million passengers carried worldwide annually As of 2011.
+The industry's rapid growth saw nine or more newly built ships catering to a North American clientele added every year since 2001, as well as others servicing European clientele until the COVID-19 pandemic in 2020 saw the entire industry all but shut down.
+The average age of a cruise ship in 2024 is 17.5 years.